dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_vector_math.rst

 A, B, C
    Attribute
-      The input is a text field that expects an attribute name.
+      A text field to input an attribute name.

    Vector
       The input is a vector of three float numbers.